damianczer/Automatic-Tests/QUICK_REFERENCE.md

 ## 📈 Next Steps for Expansion
 Ready to add tests for other the-internet.herokuapp.com features:
-- Drag and Drop
-- Dropdown
 - Dynamic Content
 - File Upload
 - Form Authentication
 - Hovers
 - JavaScript Alerts
 - Key Presses
+- Inputs
+- Nested Frames
+- Notification Messages
 - And 30+ more examples available on the site